SUMMARY OF THE CODE’S PRINCIPLES

 Be committed to our respectful work environment free from discrimination, violence, and harassment.

 The company does not tolerate workplace discrimination, violence or harassment.
 All directors, officers and employees must ensure that the company is a safe and respectful environment where high value is placed on integrity, fairness and respect.
-Refer to the company’s Policy Against Workplace Harassment and Violence for further details.
+Refer to the company’s Policy Against Workplace Violence, Harassment and Discrimination for further details.

 You have a duty to report discrimination, violence and harassment.